APrettyCoolProgram/crispy-box/Build_standard.md

 Please see [experimental ideas](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Experimental_ideas.md) for example of how these specifications can be tweaked.

+## Preparation
+Before building a standard CrispyBox, we recommend that you read through the [experimental ideas](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Experimental_ideas.md) for example of how you can customize your CrispyBox build.

 ## Building CrispyBox
-The following steps will build a standard, CrispyBox.
-Before building CrispyBox, we recommend that you read through the [experimental ideas](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Experimental_ideas.md) for example of how you can customize your CrispyBox build.

-When you are ready to build CrispyBox:
 1. Login to your newly created CrispyBox as root.

 2. Upgrade the system.
 This way we start with a nice, blank slate.